Flooring FAQ

 A. Yes, we can help you with this very unpleasant job.
 You need to contact

-your waste disposal company if they pick up the old carpets and under what
+your waste disposal company if they pick up the old carpets and under

-Q. I have found some black stains under where the rug used to be
+Q. I have found some black stains under where the rug used to

-and I am worried if they can be sanded out.
+be and I am worried if they can be sanded out.

 A. Black stains are water or pet stains.
 Pet stains and large water stains

 normally do not come out during sanding.
-One option is to replace the damaged
+One option is to replace the

-Q. Do we need to be here when you are working or can the work be
+Q. Do we need to be here when you are working or can the work

-done while we are on vacation?
+be done while we are on vacation?

 A. That's the ideal time to have this work done.
 Especially if someone